sanapsagar2002/Fake-News-Prediction/README.md

 ## 📊 Results

--Achieved high accuracy in detecting fake news
+- Achieved high accuracy in detecting fake news

--Confusion matrix and precision/recall scores indicate robust performance
+- Confusion matrix and precision/recall scores indicate robust performance

 ## 📈 Future Work

--Deploy the model as a web application using Flask/Streamlit
+- Deploy the model as a web application using Flask/Streamlit

--Enhance the dataset with real-time news feeds
+- Enhance the dataset with real-time news feeds

--Experiment with deep learning models like LSTM or BERT
+- Experiment with deep learning models like LSTM or BERT

 ## 📄 License

--This project is licensed under the MIT License
+- This project is licensed under the MIT License